A complete guide to popular holy sites in Israel and the West Bank.

 40 POPULAR HOLY SITES IN ISRAEL AND THE WEST BANK

 The following list of popular holy sites in Israel and the West Bank covers most important holy sites of Judaism, holy sites of Christianity, holy sites of Islam and holy sites of Bahai’s Faith.

-The list wraps up 40 sacred places in Jerusalem, holy places in Bethlehem, religious places in Nazareth, sacred sites in Hebron, religious sites in Sea of Galilee, religious places in Haifa, holy sites in Acre and religious sites in Safed.
+The list wraps up 40 sacred places in Jerusalem, Bethlehem, Nazareth, Hebron, the Sea of Galilee, Haifa, Acre (Akko), and Safed.

 The collection of 40 sacred places in Israel and the West Bank starts with the holiest city in the Word – Jerusalem.

 1. HOLY SITES IN JERUSALEM